Born in Wyrley, but where are you now?

 Coffee Morning – 19 September 2024

 We heard from a comprehensive build up from the years before 1836 to explain how this battle came to fruition, and how the armies of both sides were gathered, the battle itself lasted for only 13 days, while the battle of the Alamo, (a church) lasted for only 90 minutes, resulting in the deaths of Davy Crocket and Jim Bowie to name but two.
 A fascinating fact was that there were 22 british fighting in that battle while only 11 were actually from Texas.
 Mr Pugh had lived in Texas for ten years he told us, close by to where these events occurred, he gave a detailed professional and knowledgeable account which everyone enjoyed, all in all a great experience.
+Read more about the Battle of Alamo on Wikapedia.

 Coffee Morning – 15th August 2024